-EventWerks was formed in 2011 by Rich Goodwin, but In order to understand EventWerks, you first have to understand how it was formed.
-Rich started his career in 1994 working for the famed Long Beach Music Festival, BeachFest.
-BeachFest (also known as the Long Beach Chili Cook Off), was at one time the largest music (and chili) event in California featuring over 100 chili teams surrounded by over 100 vendors, 5 stages and 50 independent bands.
-The event was attended by 50,000 people annually and became famous because the event served as a platform for local Southern California unsigned bands.
-It just so happened that in the mid 90's, the hottest sound in the music business was coming out of Southern California and the unsigned bands that played the event were budding bands such as No Doubt, Sublime, Social Distortion, Pennywise, the Offspring, Save Ferris, NWA and many others.
+EventWerks was formed in 2011 by Rich & Marina Goodwin, but In order to understand EventWerks, you first have to understand how it was formed.
+Rich started his career in 1994 working as the Marketing Director for the famed Long Beach Music Festival, BeachFest.
+BeachFest (also known as the Long Beach Chili Cook Off), was the largest music (and chili) event in California featuring over 100 chili teams surrounded by over 100 vendors, 5 stages and 50 independent bands.
+The event was attended by 50,000 people annually and became famous as it served as a platform for local Southern California unsigned bands to get noticed.
+It just so happened that in the mid 90's, the hottest sound in the music business was coming out of Southern California and the unsigned bands that played the event were bands such as No Doubt, Sublime, Social Distortion, Pennywise, the Offspring, Save Ferris, and many others.

 This brings us full circle and back to EventWerks.
-In 2011, Rich formed EventWerks, but now with his family in mind, Rich had his eye on producing events closer to home in the LA, OC, IE markets.
+In 2011, Rich & Marina formed EventWerks, but after years of touring, Rich & Marina made the decision that this company would only produce events closer to home.
 EventWerks has since produced events such as the Dana Point Summer Concerts, Dana Point Oktoberfest, Dana Point Food, Wine & Music Festival, Temecula Oktoberfest, La Mesa Oktoberfest, Inland Empire Summerfest, Lake Arrowhead Oktoberfest and many more.